Candidates, debate organizers push ahead with in-person events despite public health concerns

 Trump’s campaign has also announced a restart of in-person campaigning by the president’s family and Vice President Pence after the debate Wednesday, even though several senior officials, including the president, his campaign manager, his personal assistant and three people involved in preparing him for the first debate have tested positive.
 Three other people who attended a White House event on Sept.
 26, including two U.S. senators, have also tested positive.

 The conviction of both campaigns that future campaigning is safe rests upon plans to adhere to federal guidelines, which call for using masks and maintaining social distancing of at least six feet.
-Both campaigns are seeking to avoid following separate federal guidelines that call for people who are directly exposed to the virus to self-isolate for 14 days, because the virus can take that long to manifest in symptoms or a positive test.
+Both campaigns are seeking to avoid following separate federal guidelines that call for people who are directly exposed to the virus to self-quarantine for 14 days, because the virus can take that long to manifest in symptoms or a positive test.

 The Biden campaign maintains that Biden’s participation in the debate last week does not count as exposure or close contact, even though Trump probably had the virus days before the White House said he started to show symptoms on Thursday.